rosettatype/hyperglot/README.md

 7. If the list of code points in the font includes all code points from the list of codepoints from points 5 or 6, the font is considered to support this language/orthography.
 In listings these are grouped by scripts.

 The language-orthography combination means that a language that has multiple orthographies using different scripts (e.g., Serbian or Japanese) is listed under all of these scripts in the tools’ output.

+Important note: the web app currently does not include the shaping checks!

 ## Command-line tool